Asilidae: Adult

 The head is free and mobile and dichoptic in both sexes and has three ocelli arranged in a characteristic depression formed by the elevation of the compound eyes.
 This feature is clearly visible in the front view and is a morphological peculiarity of Asilidae.
 The occipital region has one or more rows of bristles aligned behind the posterior margin of the eye.
-The facial region has a convex profile with a characteristic dense bundle of bristles, called a "mystax".
+The facial region has a convex profile with a characteristic dense bundle of bristles, called a mystax.
 The mystax helps protect the head and face when the fly encounters prey bent on defense.
 Other bristles are arranged on the ocellar tubercle.

 The antennae are of the aristate type, composed typically of five segments but sometimes from three to four, depending on the structure of the stylus.
 The scape and pedicel are generally relatively short and hairy; the third segment (or first flagellomere) has an oval or oblong shape, is generally longer than the two basal segments, and bears a stylus generally composed of two segments, of which the basal is very short.
 In some asilids, the stylus can be monoarticolate or absent.

-The mouthparts are short and modified for piercing-sucking.
-They consist of a strongly sclerotized proboscis which includes the labium and maxillae which form a food canal, the labrum and a piercing organ, the hypopharynx.
-The proboscis is rounded in cross section or laterally or dorsoventrally compressed and is usually stout, and straight and sometimes able to penetrate through the hard integument of Coleoptera.
+The mouthparts are short, being modified for piercing and sucking.
+The strongly sclerotized proboscis is composed of the labium and maxillae which form a food canal, the labrum and a piercing organ, the hypopharynx.
+The proboscis is either rounded in cross section or compressed laterally or dorsoventrally; it is usually stout and straight and is sometimes able to penetrate through the hard integument of Coleoptera.
 The maxillary palpi are at the base beside the labium, two-segmented in all Dasypogoninae or single segmented in Asilinae and Leptogastrinae.

 The thorax is robust and compact.
 Unlike in other lower Brachycera, it bears long bristles (macrochaeta) useful as taxonomic characters.
 Bristles of this type are always present on the notopleuron (notopleural bristles) and, in two series, on mesonotum (dorsocentral, supralar and postalar).
-Other bristles are present on the metanotum (dorsocentral bristles on the ventral episternum and at the apex of the mesoscutellum.
+Other bristles are present on the metanotum (dorsocentral), bristles on the ventral episternum and at the apex of the mesoscutellum.

-The legs are relatively long and strong, with many macrochaetes performing a raptatorial function.
+The legs are relatively long and strong, with many macrochaetes performing a raptorial function.
 The wings are well developed, often relatively narrow for speedy flight; the alula is generally well developed, with the exception of the Leptogastrinae and part of Dasypogoninae.
 The venation is much as in the Rhagionidae, Tabanidae, and Therevidae; the radial R is always four-branched, with R2+3 unbranched.
 Details of wing venation determine subfamilies and lower taxa.
 The wings are most often hyaline, but sometimes smoky or dark colored, or partly infuscated in many genera or completely darkened.

 The abdomen consists of six to eight visible segments preceding the genitalia in males, but the eighth segment is sometimes entirely or partially concealed, and terminal forming the ovipositor.
 It is long and narrow conical in most species, but wide, dorsoventrally flattened and short in bee mimics.
 In the Leptogastrinae, the abdomen is extremely long and slender.
 In some tribes, the male undergoes axial torsion of 180°.